Short on time?

 Many of my students are Divi survivors who lived to tell the tale.

-Just now, I took a very quick sweep of recent emails from my email subscribers, as well as a quick review of some Facebook groups I’m in.
+Just now, I took a very quick sweep of recent emails in my inbox, as well as a quick review of some Facebook groups I’m in.

 Here are some of the complaints about these themes I found, in less than a minute of looking: